 Quitline has proven to be one of the most successful methods to support people to quit for good, and it is an increasingly popular support method for Aboriginal people to cut down or quit.

 The Aboriginal Quitline is a culturally-sensitive, free and confidential telephone service providing customised assistance to help you with your quit smoking attempt.
-You can access the Aboriginal Quitline by calling 13 7848 and asking to speak to an Aboriginal Quit Specialist.
+You can access the Aboriginal Quitline by calling 13 7848 and asking to speak to an Aboriginal Quitline counsellor.

-Victorian Aboriginal Quitline has three Quit Specialists; Jamara, Tokerau and Glen.
+The Aboriginal Quitline for Victoria, South Australia, Western Australia and Northern Territory has three Quitline counsellors: Jamara, Beige and Glen.
 They have a range of backgrounds and skills while also learning more and more from each caller they speak to.
-Each Quit Specialist has the experience necessary to provide a culturally safe environment for the caller.
+Each Quitline counsellor has the experience necessary to provide a culturally safe environment for the caller.
 This enables them to feel comfortable in discussing their smoking and other life circumstances which may be contributing to their smoking.

 They can also call you back to provide further support and check how your quit smoking journey is progressing.

-Hear from our Aboriginal Quitline Specialists down below!
+Hear from two of our Aboriginal Quitline counsellors below!